Ice Damming Solutions Winnipeg

 The other way to look at it is keeping the entire roof the same temperature as the eaves.
 That way if snow is melting on the higher parts of the roof, it will stay as water and run off the bottom parts and into the eavestroughs.

-If you believe that an ice dam has formed, remove snow from your roof immediately.
+If you believe that an ice dam has formed, remove snow from your roof immediately to avoid unwanted roof repairs.